-Companies are required under the CBCA to submit their financial statements and the auditor report, which is included in the company's annual report, to shareholders at every AGM.
+Companies are required under their respective Business Corporations Acts (BCAs) to submit their financial statements and the auditor report, which is included in the company's annual report, to shareholders at every AGM.
 This routine item is almost always non-voting.